shadowmint/nwidget/README.md

 This is a 'fix one day, when people figure out what the hell they're doing with distutils'.

+#### Cocos2D much?

+I know, I know; but it's a very nice library.
+You *can* use nwidget with pyglet and no cocos2d, it simply supports it.
+The tests/ folder has lots of examples of this.

 ### Dependencies to get started